Enrollment Policies and Procedures

 6000-level courses are Master's level courses and are open to all graduate students.
 Undergraduate and PACE students may enroll with Instructor permission.

 7000-level courses are Doctoral level courses.
 Master's students may enroll with instructor permission.
 PACE students who hold a baccalaureate degree may enroll with Instructor permission.
-Undergraduate students may not enroll.
+Undergraduate students may only enroll in specifically approved programs.

 Course Loads